 How to Get to Okinawa Churaumi Aquarium?

 Then it was time to buy the admission ticket to Okinawa Aquarium.
-You can either get it at the ticketing counter or purchase it online at a slightly cheaper price.

 Great Savings on Admission Ticket

 Now, did you know that you can enjoy significant savings if you enter Okinawa Churaumi Aquarium after 4pm?

 That’s what we did since we weren’t keen in visiting this attraction in the first place.
 Instead of giving up on Okinawa Aquarium altogether, we thought we would make-do with a quick walk-through and check out if this is indeed a must-visit attraction in Okinawa.